 Older couples who are thinking about getting a divorce should consider how the divorce will affect their long-term care planning.
 They may be in the process of transferring assets out of their names and into trusts.
 The divisions of assets can affect each person’s eligibility for Medicaid benefits.

 In some states, including Nevada, divorce or annulment of the marriage of the testator revokes every devise, beneficial interest or designation to serve as personal representative given to the testator’s former spouse in a will executed before the entry of the decree of divorce or annulment and the documents are treated as if the former spouse had died before you (NRS 133.115).
 If either had their former spouse named as an agent in a power of attorney document or an advance health care directive, then that is also revoked.
 The divorcing spouses must redo any estate planning documents that name the other as an agent as soon as possible.

 In some cases, however, divorcing couples may want the other to still act as an agent for them.
 If this is the case, they may still need to redo their affected estate planning documents if the state has nullified them.
 You will want to speak with a qualified estate planning attorney in your state to ensure your wishes are properly documented.

-If you are considering getting a divorce, especially if you have accrued assets together over many years and did your estate planning together, you should seek the help of an experienced estate planning attorney to navigate the process.
+If you are considering getting a divorce, you should seek the help of an experienced estate planning attorney to navigate the process.
+This is especially important if you have accrued assets together over many years and did your estate planning together.
 The estate planning attorneys at Michaelson Law can assist in rebuilding your estate plan after a divorce.

 This article offers a summary of aspects of divorce and estate planning law.
 It is not legal advice and does not create an attorney-client relationship.
-For legal advice, contact Michaelson Law at 702-731-2333 to schedule a consultation with an estate planning attorney today.
+For legal advice, contact Michaelson Law to schedule a consultation today.